juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 ## What's Next?

 ### For Beginners

-1. **Learn Input Formats**: Read the [Input Format Guide](../user-guide/input-format.md) to understand how to write better MCP functions
+**Learn Input Formats** - Read the [Input Format Guide](../user-guide/input-format.md) to understand how to write better MCP functions with proper structure, type hints, and documentation.

-2. **Explore Examples**: Try the sample functions in `input-samples/` to see different patterns
+**Explore Examples** - Try the sample functions in `input-samples/` to see different patterns and learn from working examples that demonstrate various use cases.

-3. **Improve Docstrings**: Let AI improve your function documentation for better tool discovery
+**Improve Docstrings** - Let AI improve your function documentation for better tool discovery.
+The builder can automatically enhance your docstrings to make them more discoverable by AI assistants.

-4. **Test Thoroughly**: Use the [Testing Guide](../user-guide/testing.md) to ensure your server works correctly
+**Test Thoroughly** - Use the [Testing Guide](../user-guide/testing.md) to ensure your server works correctly across different scenarios and edge cases.

 ### For Advanced Users

-1. **Customize Configuration**: Explore [Model Configuration](../configuration/model.md) for advanced AI settings
+**Customize Configuration** - Explore [Model Configuration](../configuration/model.md) for advanced AI settings, including local model selection and performance optimization.

-2. **Command Line Mastery**: Study the [Command Line Reference](../user-guide/command-line.md) for all options
+**Command Line Mastery** - Study the [Command Line Reference](../user-guide/command-line.md) for all available options and learn how to fine-tune the builder's behavior.

-3. **Agent Client Deep Dive**: Understand the [Agent Client Architecture](../user-guide/agent-client.md)
+**Agent Client Deep Dive** - Understand the [Agent Client Architecture](../user-guide/agent-client.md) and learn how to customize the intelligent test client for your specific needs.

-4. **Integration**: Learn how to integrate your MCP server with other tools and frameworks
+**Integration** - Learn how to integrate your MCP server with other tools and frameworks, including deployment strategies and production considerations.

 ### Common Next Steps

-- **Add Error Handling**: Make your functions robust with proper error handling
+**Add Error Handling** - Make your functions robust with proper error handling and validation to ensure reliable operation in production environments.

-- **Optimize Performance**: Use local models for faster docstring improvement
+**Optimize Performance** - Use local models for faster docstring improvement and consider performance optimizations for high-traffic scenarios.

-- **Deploy**: Share your server with others using Gradio's sharing features
+**Deploy** - Share your server with others using Gradio's sharing features or deploy it to cloud platforms for public access.

-- **Contribute**: Help improve the tool by reporting issues or contributing code
+**Contribute** - Help improve the tool by reporting issues, suggesting features, or contributing code to the open-source project.

 ## Next Steps